We’re not in Kansas anymore!

 Soon we reach the border to Bolivia and the culture changes noticeably.
 We are definitely in the third world now.
 Suddenly there are Tuk Tuks on the streets which are very rough and very narrow with almost no footpath.

 The people are predominantly indigenous and of rather short, stout stature.
 And they resent foreigners with a thinly veiled passion.
 These people have been invaded and dominated by everyone from the Incas to the Spanish and now they have finally broken all ties with their colonial masters and are determined to maintain control of their own destiny.
-At service stations we are charged three times the going rate for petrol, if they will serve us at all, in shops we are often ignored and service in cafes is invariably slow.
+At service stations we are charged three times the going rate for petrol, if they will serve us at all.
+The price of fuel in Bolivia is heavily subsidised by the Government and so a black market of smuggling fuel across the border has sprung up.
+There are very strict and onerous rules around selling fuel to foreigners so most fuel stations find it easier to simply refuse us service at all.
+We find the trick is to proffer cash and utter the phrase “sin recibo” (no receipt).
+In shops we are often ignored and service in cafes is invariably slow.
 The economy here is largely propped up by the cocaine trade which is shall we say “managed’ by the Government.
 Without it the country would be totally broke.
 There is little else in the way of resources to exploit.

 One of the few legitimate exports from Bolivia is a small range of minerals mined in and around the city of Potosi which sits at an altitude of just over 4000m.
 We stay 2 nights here and despite making reasonably gradual increases in altitude 12 of our group of 15 show signs of altitude sickness and we can assure you it sucks.
 Fortunately the symptoms pass in a day or two with the aid of coca leaf extract (no, not the white powder that props up the Bolivian economy) plus some aspirin and caffeine.